 - Even worse performing in wet conditions

-- Foot activated and therefore cannot be activated as quickly as hand-activated brakes
+- Foot activated not as effective as hand-activated brakes

 - No added weight or maintenance